 In addition to the festival specific road closures, please be aware that construction work around the city may impact how you get to Enlighten Festival.
 For more information view the latest updates on Travel Impacts.

-Getting to Symphony in the Park
+Read more about Symphony in the Park 2026 here.

 Symphony in the Park is held at Stage 88 in Commonwealth Park